 I'm an independent journalist living in Chicago, reporting everywhere.

-My recent freelance work has appeared in The New York Times, Rolling Stone, The Atlantic, VICE News, BuzzFeed, Teen Vogue, Chicago Magazine and other publications.
+My recent freelance work has appeared in The New York Times, Vulture, Rolling Stone, The Atlantic, VICE News, BuzzFeed, Teen Vogue, Chicago Magazine and other publications.

 For five years, I covered national breaking news, politics, criminal justice and the death penalty at HuffPost.
 Near the end of my time there, I got into obituary writing (I hope to continue that until someone writes one for me).
 Some of the most rewarding stories I covered were the Richard Glossip execution battles in Oklahoma, the Philando Castile shooting and aftermath in Minneapolis, the NFL's CTE scandal and the 2016 presidential election.